jsg71/playing-with-time-series/docs/cards/python-engineering-playbook.md

 The project attempts to balance **clarity** (typed containers, registries, consistent interfaces) with **some performance** (chunking, batch scoring) and **reproducibility** (seeded RNGs, stateless evaluators).
 The same patterns generalise to other time‑series problems: keep the **contracts crisp**, the **data flow explicit**, and the **evaluation decoupled**.

-## Appendix — Python & NumPy Snippets (How They Work, with Naïve Counter‑Examples)
+## Python & NumPy Snippets (How They Work, with Naïve Counter‑Examples)

 > This section explains a handful of **non‑trivial patterns** used in the project, shows a **naïve alternative** for contrast, and suggests **advanced optimisation** paths (NumPy/Numba/CuPy).